Belleville: 613-966-8060 | Cobourg: 905-372-2237 | Kingston: 613-548-7070 | Trenton: 613-394-0707

 If you do not pay your debts, a creditor can go to court and obtain a wage garnishment.
 This is what people often refer to as having their wages "garnished," although the correct term is a garnishee or garnishment.

-In order to garnish your wages, a creditor must first sue you.
+To garnish your wages, a creditor must first sue you.
 This is done by issuing a statement of claim.
-If you do not defend yourself or are unsuccessful in doing so the creditor will seek and obtain a Garnishment Order from the court.
-The only exceptions to this rule would be Canada Revenue Agency and Family Responsibility.
+If you do not defend yourself or are unsuccessful in doing so, the creditor will seek and obtain a Garnishment Order from the court.
+The only exceptions to this rule would be the Canada Revenue Agency and Family Responsibility.

 In virtually all cases, a consumer proposal or a bankruptcy will stop the garnishment.
 We strongly recommend that if you are being garnisheed or are threatened with a garnishment, contact F. J. Zielski & Associates Inc now.